hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 Fabric chaincode lifecycle allows multiple organizations to come to agreement on the parameters of a chaincode, such as the chaincode endorsement policy, before it can be used to interact with the ledger.
-You will need to enable the new Fabric chaincode lifecycle on your network by setting the channel capabilities to `V2_0` to use the steps in this tutorial.
+You will need to enable the new Fabric chaincode lifecycle on your channel definition by setting the Applications capabilities to `V2_0: true` to use the steps in this tutorial.

 Channel members need to complete the following steps before they can start using a chaincode: